verlok/blog-11ty/content/blog/preparing-for-interaction-to-next-paint-inp-core-web-vital-google/index.md

 ## Preparing for INP

-As the March 2024 deadline approaches, it's essential for companies to prepare for the inclusion of INP as a Core Web Vital.
+As the March 2024 deadline approaches, companies need to prepare for the inclusion of INP as a Core Web Vital.
 Here are some steps to ensure your website is ready:

 1. **Evaluate Current INP Performance**: Start by assessing your website's current INP performance.
-The easiest way is to check your websites INP values on CrUX or PageSpeed Insights.
-You can also query INP values for your competitors website.
+The easiest way is to check your website's INP values on CrUX or PageSpeed Insights.
+You can also query INP values for your competitors' websites.
 Benchmark your current INP scores and set goals for improvement.

-2. **Improve INP**: See the next chapter to find out what to do in order to improve INP on your website.
+2. **Improve INP**: See next chapter to find out what to do to improve INP on your website.

-3. **Continuously monitor and iterate**: Web performance is an ongoing process, and it's crucial to monitor and measure INP regularly.
+3. **Continuously monitoring and iterate**: Web performance is an ongoing process, and it's crucial to monitor and measure INP regularly.
 Continuously analyze your website's performance, implement optimizations, and retest to ensure your INP scores meet the desired targets.
 Regularly review Google's developer documentation and community forums for updated best practices.

 ## How to improve INP